This 4-H dinner rolls recipe is over 50 years old and is one of my very favorite recipes for white dinner rolls or buns (for you northerners).

 - 1 egg

-- 1/2 cup scalded milk see directions below
+- ½ c. scalded milk see directions below

 - 1 egg

 - Dissolve yeast in water.
 Scald milk and add sugar & salt, dissolve when cool.
 Add 1 cup of flour, lard, egg, and yeast mixture, add remaining flour and let rest.
 Knead, let rise until double.
 Punch down.
 Pan.
-Bake at 350 degrees.
+Bake at 350°F.

-- Pour milk into a microwave safe bowl, and 2 minutes, this works to scald the milk.
-(Alternatively - you can heat in a saucepan.)
+- Pour the milk into a microwave-safe bowl, and heat for 2 minutes to scald the milk.
 Add sugar and salt to the scalded milk and mix.
-Set aside until warm.
+Set aside.

-- In a separate mixing bowl, dissolve yeast in water, let set for at least 5 minutes to ensure it is activated.
+- In a separate mixing bowl, dissolve the yeast in the water, and let set for at least 5 minutes to ensure the yeast is activated.

-- Add 1 cup of flour to the mixing bowl and mix throughly.
+- Add 1 cup of the flour to the mixing bowl and mix thoroughly.

-- Mix in the melted butter or oil and the egg.
+- Mix in the melted butter and the egg.

-- Pour a small amount of oil in the bowl and turn to coat the dough with smooth side face up.
+- Pour a small amount of oil into the bowl and turn the dough ball to coat it.
+Let the dough rest in the bottom of the bowl with the smooth side face up.

-- Cover dough with a damp towel and let the dough rest for about 2 hours or until the dough is doubled in size.
+- Cover the dough with a damp towel and let the dough rest for about 2 hours or until the dough has risen to be doubled in size.

-- Punch down dough and divide in portions into 12 equal rolls.
-Shape and place into a greased 9-inch square pan.
+- Punch down the dough and divide it into 12 equal portions.
+Shape the rolls and arrange them evenly into a greased 9-inch square pan.

-- Cover and let rise for an hour or until rolls are doubled in size.
+- Cover the rolls and let them rise for about one hour or until the rolls are doubled in size.

-- Once rolls are risen, preheat oven to 350 degrees.
+- Once the rolls have risen, preheat the oven to 350°F.

-- In a small bowl, whisk egg wash ingredients together and using a pastry brush, carefully coat the tops of the risen rolls with the egg wash.
+- In a small bowl, whisk the eggwash ingredients together.
+Using a pastry brush, carefully coat the tops of the risen rolls with the eggwash.